justinmart/simple_taxes/README.md

 * A report on aggreagate profit-and-loss from all trades by year, and by short-term vs long-term gains
 * A report on all errors encountered in the process

-It supports trades from all the major US Exchanges and some international exchanges
+It supports trades from all the major US Exchanges and some international exchanges via `csv` and `xlsx` trading history files.
 * Coinbase
 * Coinbase Pro
 * Binance